 - you have enough life insurance in place already or

-- you cannot get cover.
+- you cannot get cover

 Looking around for a property (PDF 130Kb)

 Finding out more about a property (PDF 230Kb)

-Making an offer on a home
+6. Making an offer

-If your offer is accepted it is usually called ‘sale agreed’ and you will need to pay a booking deposit to the estate agent.
-Booking deposits vary – they can be a specific amount such as €5000, or a small percentage of the offer you have made.
-The booking deposit is refundable up until you sign the contracts and enter a legally binding agreement.
+Once your offer is accepted the property is considered to be sale agreed and you will need to pay a booking deposit to the estate agent.
+Booking deposits vary – they can be a specific amount such as €5,000, or a small percentage of the offer you have made.
+The booking deposit is refundable up until you sign the contracts.
 Paying your booking deposit is a strong signal to the estate agent that you intend to buy the property and will usually mean that the home won’t be put on the market again for three to four weeks.

 Once your offer is accepted, the estate agent will prepare a document of sale details and send this to the seller’s solicitor and to your solicitor.
-This document contains details of the price, conditions of the sale, the estimated ‘closing date’ – the day you will be given the keys of the property-, and the names and addresses of all those involved in the sale.
+This document contains details of the price, conditions of the sale, the estimated closing date – the day you will be given the keys of the property – and the names and addresses of all those involved in the sale.

 Once the seller’s solicitor receives the sale details from the estate agent they will send the contracts for the sale of the property, along with a copy of the Title Deeds of the property to your solicitor.
 Title deeds are legal documents showing the ownership of a particular property.
 Each time the ownership changes a new deed is drawn up to show the change.

-Get a survey
+Have a survey carried out